andyneff/docker-amanda/README.md

 ```
 gpg2 --card-status # Should import the private stubs
+gpg2 --card-edit
+verify
+# Enter pin number This should remember for up to a month.
+See gpg-agent.conf if this isn't enough
 ```

 3. Now as long as the yubikey is plugged in, the private keys will be accessible